 10. Meet people abroad who love what you love

 Meeting people with common interests will allow you to share adventures that satisfy your soul.
 If you’re a hiker, hang out with the people going hiking in the hostel.
 If you love to party, go find fellow partiers in the bar.
 This is your trip so do what you love and find people who love the same things to share these experiences with.
-Don’t be afraid to say no if you don’t want to do something, remember it is your holiday!
+Don’t be afraid to say no if you don’t want to do something.
+Remember, it is your trip.

 11. Try Couchsurfing